 The capital city Kuala Lumpur is a pretty cool place, a real modern metropolis for those who like city life.
 A lot is happening there in terms of nightlife, and the city felt very advanced and clean with plenty of cultural experiences to enjoy.

 The internet speed in the capital is highly rated, but outside of the city it varies dramatically depending on the location.
-The nation states the “average” internet speeds, but from my experience in some of the more remote locations, I would say the internet was non-existent.
+The nation states “average” internet speeds, but from my experience in some of the more remote locations, I would say the internet was non-existent.

 Weather is something that should be taken into consideration.
 As it is a tropical climate, humidity is incredibly high year-round and Malaysia experiences not one but two monsoon seasons per year.

 Malta is a fantastic European alternative to Portugal for those looking for a friendlier place to enjoy lax tax laws.
 Malta was the first crypto-friendly tax country to launch a holistic regulatory framework for blockchain technology, earning the title of “Blockchain Island.”
 Malta is suitable for crypto hodlers, but active day traders will likely want to avoid this one.
 Here are the highlights for Malta crypto tax:

 Residents here do not pay capital gains tax on long-term holdings or when crypto is purchased or sold.
 Crypto day trading will be taxed here, similar to stock market day trading, which is 35%, but this can be reduced to 0-5% depending on how much you earn and your residency status.
 Getting residency here is fairly straightforward for EU citizens as they simply need to prove they are:

 - Financially Stable